 Translational neuroscience turns basic neuroscience research into treatments and novel therapies for nervous system disorders.
-We investigate both normal physiological function such as synaptic plasticity and memory, but also disease states such as epilepsy, Alzheimer’s, neuro-immunological diseases of childhood, pain, itch, and diabetic neuropathy.
+We investigate both normal physiological function such as synaptic plasticity and memory, and also disease states such as epilepsy, Alzheimer’s, neuro-immunological diseases of childhood, pain, itch, and diabetic neuropathy.

 Our research uses a range of methods including molecular biological, neurochemical, behavioural and electrophysiological techniques.
 We use human brain tissue donated by patients, wild-type and genetically modified organisms, stem cells, organotypic culture and conventional cultured cells.

-Within this theme, we conduct work as part of the Aston Laboratories for Translational Epilepsy Research (ALTER).
+Within this topic, we conduct work as part of the Aston Laboratories for Translational Epilepsy Research (ALTER).
 This research is improving the understanding of epilepsy, particularly in children, and advancing treatments to improve the lives of patients, their families, and carers.
 Our research explores the pathophysiology, diagnosis and treatment of epilepsy, and our researchers in this area specialise in:

 - cellular, molecular and system neuroscience

 - clinical neurophysiology.